JuliaLang/julia/doc/stdlib/base.rst

 .. function:: interrupt([pids...])

    Interrupt the current executing task on the specified workers.
-This is equivalent to pressing Ctl-C on the local machine.
+This is equivalent to pressing Ctrl-C on the local machine.
 If no arguments are given, all workers are interrupted.

 .. function:: myid()